 Those mean girls in the lunchroom from your middle and high school years have not gone away—they just got older.

-Senior bullying is something many older adults have to endure, with 10 to 20 percent of seniors experiencing one form of bullying or another, says Sheli Monacchio, CDP, CADDCT, CMDCP, founder of Caring Connections of New Jersey and Pennsylvania, a network of healthcare professionals that serve the aging community and director of life care resources at Princeton-based Van Dyck Law.
+Senior bullying is something many older adults have to endure, with 10 to 20 percent of seniors experiencing one form of bullying or another, says Sheli Monacchio, CDP, CADDCT, CMDCP, founder of Caring Connections of New Jersey and Pennsylvania, a network of healthcare professionals that serve the aging community and education coordinator at Princeton-based Van Dyck Law.
 Incidents are actually much higher because there is a lack of reporting.

 “Seniors are bullied all the time, even by their own families,” says Monacchio.
 “The mean girls who were in high school and middle school grew up and they are still here.
 Older people bully each other out of fear, they don’t want to be the person they are picking on.
 It empowers then and makes them feel important.”

 Verbal abuse is the most common form of senior bullying.
 It can take place between spouses, children and parents or caregivers and patients.
 Verbal abuse is when the bully makes sarcastic, mean or derogatory remarks to the victim that causes embarrassment, humiliation or domination.

 - Narcissistic-where the bully wants control and has no empathy for others.

 - Impulsive-these are spontaneous, less planned out acts of bullying.